 - Segovia: Another historically rich city within easy distance of Madrid.
 Segovia is not only famous for its churches and castles, but also for its incredible Roman aqueduct.
 The sheer size of the aqueduct will absolutely take your breath away and leave you feeling in awe of ancient technology.

 - The Valley of the Fallen: The Spanish Civil War is a very, very recent chapter in the pages of history.
-This monument is built as a memorial to the victims of the war, but at the same time, it is rather controversial considering it is the burial place of former dictator Franco.
+This monument is built as a memorial to the victims of the war, but at the same time, it is rather controversial considering it was once the burial place of former dictator Franco.
 To reach the Valley of the Fallen, I suggest going on a bus tour with a guide not only to understand the sites, but to use the transportation.

 Day 7: Arrival in Barcelona